Brandon Crawford Player Props: Giants vs. Pirates

 Pirates Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Pirates pitching staff ranks 20th in MLB.
+- The Pirates pitching staff is 18th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Pirates have a 4.37 team ERA that ranks 18th across all league pitching staffs.
+- The Pirates have the 17th-ranked team ERA among all league pitching staffs (4.34).

-- Pirates pitchers combine to allow the third-fewest home runs in baseball (93 total, one per game).
+- The Pirates give up the second-fewest home runs in baseball (94 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.